-So our first match in this year’s Championship and we were up against Wiltshire.
+So our second match in this year’s Championship and we were up against Wiltshire.
 The morning saw Lee James lead the way and he did not disappoint with a fine 2&1 win over Garry Slade.
 Arrun making his first appearance in the SW Week lost to youngster Tom Stagg and David Cook lost on the last.
 Luke Hirst won 3&2 and same Roles picked up his first points with a fine win on the last.
 Andy struggled with the putter going down by on.
 Giles having been pegged back to level then saw his opponent hook one of the tee for it onlt to het the trees and come back in bounds and secure his for a halved match and with Matt struggling at the back going down 4&3 we were again one point behind at lunch.

 The foursomes got under way but to be fair we were well beaten in all four matches with some fine putting by the opponents who ensured we suffered a large loss to leave us at the bottom of the pile.
 It is the stroke play tomorrow then we start again with a tough match against Somerset on Wednesday let’s hope out putters start to work!

 The other matches Devon v Somerset & Cornwall v Gloucestershire

 The team playing in the EG Qualifier: Lee James, David Cook, Arrun Singh-Brar, Sam Roles Luke Hirst & Matt Sandy.

 Congratulations to Gloucestershire taking the EG Qualifier by some 6 shots from Wiltshire, Dorset finished fifth one better than Cornwall in last spot.
 Congratulations to Tom Sloman Somerset on two very good rounds to take the SW Championship on -12.
 Our best player for the second year running was Lee James finishing on -2.